hanane-djeddal/Attributed-IR/README.md

 python scripts/evaluate_correctness.py --architecture {G/RTG-gold/RTG-vanilla/RTG-query-gen}
 ```
 ### Attribution
-For attribution metrics the argument `--autoais` specifies which type of metric to run : a) for AutoAIS-cit `--autoais Cit`  b) for AutoAIS-Pssg `--autoais Pssg`  c) for ALCE precision/recall `--autoaisALCE`.
+For attribution metrics the argument `--autoais` specifies which type of metric to run : a) for AutoAIS-cit `--autoais Cit`  b) for AutoAIS-Pssg `--autoais Pssg`  c) for Both `--autoais all`.
+For ALCE precision and recall add `--alce`.
 Add the argument  `--overlap` to have the citation overlap pricision/recall.
 This evaluation does not apply to the architecture G

 ```
-python scripts/citations_eval.py --architecture {RTG-gold/RTG-vanilla/RTG-query-gen} --autoais {Cit, Pssg, ALCE} --overlap
+python scripts/citations_eval.py --architecture {RTG-gold/RTG-vanilla/RTG-query-gen} --autoais {Cit, Pssg, all} --overlap --alce
 ```

 For retrieval: